sambuccid/hulipaa/users_and_roadmap.md

 - improve ci/cd pipeline
 - script to copy Readme to sub-folders that generate npm package

+### Automated tests
+Set up and add functional tests
+So that we can make changes to the code more easily
+And release new versions more often

+### Bot to update libraries
+Set up a bot to create PRs to update libraries
+So that we can keep the project up to date

 ### Get started page
 Create a get started page.
 It should be way smaller that the full tutorial.